dwewers/sdv503-lab-11-dwewers/README.md

 end
 Returns true if the queue is empty end
-Returns all the elements of an queue end
+Returns all the elements of a queue end
 Create an object for the queue class